rectorphp/rector/README.md

 return static function (ContainerConfigurator $containerConfigurator): void {
     // here we can define, what sets of rules will be applied
     $parameters = $containerConfigurator->parameters();

+    // tip: use "SetList" class to autocomplete sets
     $parameters->set(Option::SETS, [SetList::CODE_QUALITY]);

     // register single rule